Funding criteria and policies

 The funding decisions are based on the scientific quality of the research and the applicant’s competence and suitability.
 The aim is to promote clinical research careers and to encourage healthcare professionals to engage in research alongside clinical practice.

-The Research Council’s funding covers a 20–50 per cent salary as well as research costs.
+The Scientific Council’s funding covers a 20–50 per cent salary as well as research costs.
 A requirement is that clinical practice accounts for at least 50 per cent of the work.
 The funding period is a maximum of four years.

 Those who have received Clinical Researcher funding may have a concurrent Academy Project.